Stock market today: Wall Street rises to cap off a winning month of April - ExBulletin

 Its stock fell by about half on Tuesday after giving details of the amount of deposits from its customers.
 The First Republic fell again on Friday and is down 97.1% for the year so far.

-The Federal Reserve released a report on Fridayblaming the failure of Silicon Valley Bankon a combination of poor banking management, weakened regulations and lax government supervision.
+The Federal Reserve released a report on Friday blaming the failure of Silicon Valley Bank on a combination of poor banking management, weakened regulations and lax government oversight.
 The collapse of this bank is what sparked turmoil in the industry last month.

 In the bond market, the 10-year Treasury yield fell to 3.43% from 3.52% on Thursday evening.
 It helps set the rates for mortgages and other large loans.
 The two-year yield, which more closely tracks Fed expectations, fell to 4.02% from 4.08%.